ray-project/ray/doc/source/data/key-concepts.rst

             ray.get([w.train.remote(s) for w, s in zip(workers, shards)])

-To learn more about consuming datasets, read :ref:`Iterating over Data <iterating-over-data>` and :ref:`Saving Data <saving-data>`.
+To learn more about consuming datasets, see :ref:`Iterating over Data <iterating-over-data>` and :ref:`Saving Data <saving-data>`.

 .. _saving_key_concept: